dr-jpk/weather-forecast/final_report.md

 ### Visualizations and Statistics
 <img src="data/plots/map_of_locations.png" width="600"/>
 In this first plot we depict a map of Australia and added markers at each location, for which we have weather data.
 The color encodes the topography.
-Note that there is one weather station on an island in the East of Australia (between Australia and New Zealand), which might feature a different climate zone and has to be handled with care.
+Note that there is one weather station on an island in the East of Australia (between Australia and New Zealand), which might feature a different climate zone and must be handled with care.
 Furthermore, most weather stations are located in the South-West and -East of Australia, this is likely due to the higher population density in these regions.

 <img src="data/plots/heatmap_preprocessed_data.png" width="600"/>